dearabhin/AI-Surveillance-System/README.md

 - Flask for a lightweight backend framework.
 ```

----

-This README provides all necessary details, including setup, functionality, and usage instructions.
-Let me know if you want to refine it further or add specific content like deployment steps!
+This file is formatted for Markdown and is suitable for direct upload to a GitHub repository.
+It includes proper sectioning, code blocks, and formatting for better readability.
+Let me know if you need further customizations!